stanislav3316/stanislav3316.github.io/content/posts/14-08-2023-ways-of-conveying-events-in-async-system.md

 - tricky to organise retry logic (but processing can be stopped until failure would be fixed)
 - persists all received events for some renetion periud (volume consuming approach)
 - partition key should be carefully chosen
-- guarantees ordering of messages within a partition but not across partitions (Achieving global ordering might be complex).
+- guarantees ordering of messages within a partition but not across partitions (Achieving global ordering might be complex)
 - it is optimized for small to medium-sized messages (handling very large messages can be challenging).

 ### 3. Webhooks (Rest)